The Threads of Time in the Bayeux Tapestry

 Over the past nine centuries, 1066 has remained one of the most well-remembered dates in English history.
 Marking the Norman conquest of England with the Battle of Hastings, it is a year which points to a pivotal moment in English history.
 The victory of William, the Duke of Normandy and his invading Norman army against King Harold's Saxon forces at the Battle of Hastings fundamentally changed the course of English culture, language and history.

-The Battle of Hastings sees its 950th anniversary on October 14th of this year.
-As we commemorate this historical moment, it is an opportunity to look at the battle’s greatest commemoration: the Bayeux Tapestry.
+The Battle of Hastings saw its 950th anniversary on October 14th 2016.
+In commemorating this historical moment, it is an opportunity to look at the battle’s greatest commemoration: the Bayeux Tapestry.
 Chronicling the story of the battle in over 230 feet of embroidery, the Bayeux Tapestry is an iconic piece of art which has secured the battle’s place in cultural memory.
 Its scale and detail make it a treasured artefact, yet it is so much more than that.
 As Hilaire Belloc wrote in The Book of the Bayeux Tapestry “It is exceedingly difficult to convey in language this shock which the eye receives when centuries seem to drop out and the action of men to be brought up from the remote past to the present”.
 There is an immediacy to the tapestry that envelops its viewer in the historical reality of the story it conveys.
 There’s so much to discover in its threads.
 It captured a moment of shifting tides in a nation’s history, and in the midst of change, it cemented a tradition which would resonate with people for centuries after.